Geu-Pro2023/IndabaX_Hackathon_South-Sudan/README.md

 ## Project Overview

-This project is a submission by **DREAMERSs** for the IndabaX South Sudan AI Hackathon.
+This project is a submission by **DREAMERS** for the IndabaX South Sudan AI Hackathon.
 The competition challenged participants to build a weather condition classification model and **deploy it with a real-time user interface** to boost social impact through applied AI.

 Our solution includes:
 - A trained CNN model using EfficientNet/MobileNet on a labeled image dataset.